About SA Community Foodies

 The SA Community Foodies program today

 As of June 2014, the SA Community Foodies program continues to be funded by SA Health but is now managed by UCWB in partnership with UCWCSA and ac.care.

 Foodies are active across a number of sites around the state.
 Recruiting and training of new foodies will begin again this year.
-The SA Community Foodies is managed by a Statewide Leader (part time) with Program Coordinator positions in metro and country locations to support and train foodie volunteers.
+The SA Community Foodies is managed by a Statewide Leader with Foodie Coordinator positions in metro and country locations to support and train foodie volunteers.